 - Both parents can be significantly affected by the stillbirth of their baby, often experiencing grief, anxiety, fear, and suffering, even if they may not express these emotions outwardly or immediately.
-They will often turn to family for emotional support, but this need for support is not always fulfilled. - Stillbirth may affect parents' thinking about life and death, their self-esteem and sense of identity, and their sense of control in any future pregnancy, as well as their thinking about parenthood and child-rearing. - After stillbirth, some parents might want to be alone, hide their grief, change their religious practice, have doubts about sexual intercourse, feel remorse or guilt about not being able to save their baby, or doubt the value of antenatal care or other health behaviors. - Mothers and fathers may be affected differently, and their marital life may be affected in the short-term or long-term. - Fact: Stillbirth can affect siblings, surviving twins, and even subsequent children.
-Stillbirth can also affect grandparents and other relatives. - Parents may also experience financial consequences related to lost income, additional healthcare expenses, and funeral expenses.
+They will often turn to family for emotional support, but this need for support is not always fulfilled. - Stillbirth may affect parents' thinking about life and death, their self-esteem and sense of identity, and their sense of control in any future pregnancy, as well as their thinking about parenthood and child-rearing. - After stillbirth, some parents might want to be alone, hide their grief, change their religious practice, have doubts about sexual intercourse, feel remorse or guilt about not being able to save their baby, or doubt the value of antenatal care or other health behaviors. - Mothers and fathers may be affected differently, and their marital life may be affected in the short-term or long-term. - Fathers may be occupied by other domestic issues such as work obligations and may not feel able to grieve as a result. - Parents may also experience financial consequences related to lost income, additional healthcare expenses, and funeral expenses.
 They may find it difficult or impossible to receive any benefits to which they are entitled, such as maternity leave; or they may find that these benefits are not extended to parents of stillborn babies.